February 18th, 2015

 I think this is a brilliant concept for well-made tailored garments that are built to last the test of time.
 It’s essentially a digital cataloging system.
 It creates an important sense of transparency in the manufacturing and selling processes.
 Imagine if you could use an app to pull-up manufacturing information for all the Harris Tweed sportscoats and other random heritage goods hanging in your local vintage shops.

-- Harris tweed jacket and waistcoat by Southwick Clothiers
+- Harris tweed jacket and vest by Southwick Clothiers

 - Oxford shirt by Southwick Clothiers